HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ## Learning to Rank

 Learning to Rank (LTR) is a class of techniques that apply supervised machine learning (ML) to solve ranking problems.
-The main difference between LTR and traditional supervised ML is explained by [Nikhil Dandekar](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418):
+The main difference between LTR and traditional supervised ML is explained by [[Nikhil Dandekar]][Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]:

 * Traditional ML solves a prediction problem (classification or regression) on a single instance at a time.
 E.g. if you are doing spam detection on email, you will look at all the features associated with that email and classify it as spam or not.
 The aim of traditional ML is to come up with a class (spam or no-spam) or a single numerical score for that instance.
 * LTR solves a ranking problem on a list of items.
 The aim of LTR is to come up with optimal ordering of those items.
 As such, LTR doesn't care much about the exact score that each item gets, but cares more about the relative ordering among all the items.